Ratios specific to Sociétés de crédit foncier (SCF)

 Compagnie de Financement Foncier engaged to maintain a particularly high and sustainable overcollateralisation ratio, at two levels:

-- the legal overcollateralisation ratio: in compliance with SCF regulations, Compagnie de Financement Foncier’s weighted assets must be equivalent to at least 102% of its privileged liabilities at all times.
-At December 31, 2011, it is 110.6%.
+- the legal overcollateralisation ratio: in compliance with SCF regulations, Compagnie de Financement Foncier’s weighted assets must be equivalent to at least 105% of its privileged liabilities at all times.
+As of June 30, 2018 it is 116.7%.

 - the specific overcollateralisation ratio of Compagnie de Financement Foncier : it has chosen to maintain at any time a volume of non-privileged liabilities at least equal to 5% of the liabilities that benefit from the privilege.
-At December 31, 2011 the non-privileged resources represents 13.8% of the privileged resources.
+As of June 30, 2018 this ratio is equal to 18.5%.